-(1) Included in other assets in our consolidated balance sheets as further described below.
-See below for a discussion of our securities lending agreements.
+(3) Included in other assets in our consolidated balance sheets as further described below.
+See "-Loaned Securities" below for a discussion of our securities lending.

 The following table provides a rollforward of the allowance for credit losses on fixed-maturities available for sale, which relates entirely to corporate bonds and notes for the periods indicated.
+There was no allowance as of December 31, 2022.